StackVista/stackstate-docs/setup/cli-install.md

 The StackState CLI authenticates against the Base API and the Admin API using a unique API token that is auto-generated for your StackState user account.
 The same API token should be entered in the CLI configuration file for both the Base API and the Admin API.

 * The Base API is used for most operations.
-All users have access to this API, although the available operations will be restricted by the permissions assigned to each role.
+All users have access to this API, although the available operations will be restricted in accordance with the permissions assigned to each role.
 * The Admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
-To have access to the Admin API and the associated CLI operations, your StackState user must be assigned the permission `access-admin-api`.
+Only users with the permission `access-admin-api` will have access to the Admin API and the associated operations.

 ➡️ [Learn more about StackState permissions](/configure/security/rbac/rbac_permissions.md)